4wl/WinRar-Free/README.md

-# How To Install It.
+# How To Install It
 ## Step 1: Create a file called rarreg.key
 ## Step 2: Paste into the file the raw content of this repo
 ## Step 3: Go to Winrar install directory (by default => C:\Program Files\WinRAR )